 (e) the quality of previous teaching performance (if applicable)

 Note that it is often the case that some TA positions become available only on very short notice before the start of a term.
-In order to satisfy the Department's teaching needs, these positions may be filled on an "emergency'' basis, without maximally following these criteria.
+In order to satisfy the Department's teaching needs, these positions may be filled on an "emergency'' basis, following these criteria as preferences.
 Students receiving these emergency appointments should be aware that their appointment does not imply any preferential treatment for appointments in subsequent terms.

 Each year, there are several opportunities for graduate fellowships and awards.
 It is the student's responsibility to watch for these opportunities, to determine eligibility and to complete an application.

 For some external fellowships and awards, the CSD may nominate a maximum number of students.
 For example, the Andrew Mellon Predoctoral Fellowship restricts the number of students that a department may nominate.
 When a fellowship or award limits the number of nominations, the CSD will follow a four-step procedure to select the actual nominations.
 Note that a nomination by the department does not necessarily imply the awarding of a fellowship.

 - Determine eligibility:A student is eligible for a fellowship if he/she meets the criteria established by the organization that grants the fellowship.
 In addition, a student must be in a good academic standing and meet certain criteria that are determined by the department.
 The specific department criteria will be announced each year prior to the fellowship deadline.

 - Seek advisor endorsement: An eligible student must discuss the fellowship with her/his advisor and get the agreement of the advisor to write a letter of recommendation.

 - Apply: If a student is eligible and has an advisor's endorsement, then a fellowship application should be completed and submitted to the Computer Science Department.